rmhachar/monte_carlo_simulation/README.md

 # monte_carlo_simulation
-A basic tutorial for performing Monte Carlo simulation in Python.
+A basic tutorial for performing a flat Monte Carlo simulation in Python.